Shoulder and Elbow pain

 Applying an ice pack regularly and making sure your keep the joint moving are just a few simple basic strategies to help with very simple elbow problems.
 There are many other conditions that can affect the elbow joint and our Chiropractor is well trained in the diagnosis and treatment of this area.
 If you have any questions at all or would like to make a booking to consult our Chiropractor please call 028 8225 9181

-What are the options for treating Tennis elbow pain?
+What are the options for Tennis elbow pain?

-Tennis elbow is commonly evaluated and successfully treated at Omagh Chiropractic.
+Tennis elbow is commonly evaluated and successfully worked with in the Omagh Chiropractic.
 In most cases, conservative management is successful and most people who suffer from tennis elbow will not require invasive treatments like surgery.
-The chiropractor at Omagh Chiropractic will develop a treatment plan that will work for you.
+The chiropractor at Omagh Chiropractic will develop a plan that will work for you.
 Joint manipulation and manual therapy, bracing, ice massage, therapeutic strengthening/stretching exercises, and rest are often included in that plan.